Skip to main content

 Diana trained at the Queensland University of Technology in Australia where she toured and performed before moving to London.
 Diana’s performance career spans 20 years performing internationally with Alston, James, Bonachela, Bruce, and Douglas, joining Scottish Ballet as a soloist in 2003 under Ashley Page.
 Diana danced many of his works alongside Alston, Petronio, Davies, Forsythe, Spink, Ashton, Brown, Pastor, Meckler/Lopez Ochoa, Lawrance and Bourne.
 Diana received a Herald Angel award for excellence during the Edinburgh Festival in 2005.

-In 2013 Diana created Astray for YDance and in 2015 Creative Scotland supported Diana with High Heart Dance Company and Daniel’s Beard Musicians to create Fray for an evening at the Cottiers Dance Festival performed again in 2016.
-Diana has worked as a Mentor and facilitated in professional dancer development programmes, taught the Scottish Ballet Associates, The Dance School of Scotland and the Scottish Ballet Company.
+In 2013 Diana created Astray for YDance and in 2015 Creative Scotland supported Diana with High Heart Dance Company and Daniel’s Beard Musicians to create Fray for an evening at Cottiers Dance Festival performed again in 2016.
+Diana has worked as a Mentor and facilitated in professional dancer development programmes, taught at Yorkshire Ballet Seminars, The Dance School of Scotland and Scottish Ballet Company and is currently teaching the Scottish Ballet Associates.

-Diana was involved in the development of the BA Modern Ballet programme in 2009 and since has worked as a Lecturer on the programme teaching contemporary, repertoire, choreography, and improvisation.
+Diana was involved in the development of the BA Modern Ballet programme in 2009 and since has worked as a Lecturer on the programme teaching contemporary, repertoire, choreography and improvisation.
 Completing her Post Graduate Certificate in Learning and Teaching in Higher Arts Education in 2016.
 Diana is also a fully qualified Gyrotonic instructor.
-Diana has created many works for the BA Modern Ballet graduating students over many years, she had the pleasure of collaborating with Ballet Divertimento in Montreal in 2019 for the exchange program.
+Diana has created many works for the BA Modern Ballet graduating students over the years, for 2026 Diana has had the pleasure of creating Submerge with the students.
+This project has been supported by the Royal Conservatoire of Scotland ‘s Athenaeum Awards.